-I will ask all of my customers that are looking into taxidermy services for their pet to think this decision over.
-When we lose our loved ones we can sometimes jump into an idea too quickly without letting the grieving process take place.
-I ask all customers considering pet taxidermy to wait at least three weeks before making a final decision.
+A note to anyone looking for companion animal taxidermy services: When we lose our loved ones we can sometimes jump into an idea too quickly without letting the grieving process take place.
+I advise anyone considering pet taxidermy to wait at least three weeks before making a final decision.
 You should also discuss this in length with each member of your family to ensure you all are in agreement of the services.

 Do you taxidermy road kill?

 Yes, I am always happy to try and work on a road kill specimen; however please make sure you are following the laws regarding road kill for your state.
 In many states you will need a special permit to have a road kill animal in your possession and/or mounted for taxidermy.
 You can call your local Fish and Game department to find out this information.
 Also please be aware when it comes to road kill, you need to keep in mind what kind of shape it is in.
 Some animals are too far gone and others have been destroyed due to the elements.
 These specimens may be hard to bring back to life.